SparrowMike/Movieland/TO_DO_!!.md

 - Clear search bar after enter
 - Improve on loading window screen
 - Add about with some link to linkdin, github etc
+- ADD PAGES
 - Get suitable favicon
 - Login window tab
+- Add a search by month inside the movie/tv tab?

+<!--?
+MAYBE ?-->

 - Leave a note if no search hits
 - inside movie/tvshow info option for PG etc

-<!--?
-MAYBE ?-->

 - Add TMDB logo at the footer
 - Mobile friendly
 - add favorite option